|

 Monets Garden at Giverny

-little town but Monets garden is of course the main attraction.
+is a delightful little town but Monets garden is of course the main

-One of the most visited places in the whole of France, unfortunately
+attraction.
+One of the most visited places in the whole of France,

-that means you won't have it to yourself!
-It is worth a visit though
+unfortunately that means you won't have it to yourself!
+It is worth

-but be prepared to queue.
-The Musée de Art Américaine
+a visit though but be prepared to queue.
+The Musée de Art

-gardens opposite are also worth a look. (and they are free) they
+Américaine gardens opposite are also worth a look. (and they

 Villers-sur-mer

-mer is a nice seaside town with a good sheltered beach, lots of
+Villers sur mer is a nice seaside town with a good sheltered beach,

 Just go to the tourist office with proof of ID and they will get